12 Animals That Go Through Metamorphosis

 In temperate habitats, some spiders overwinter in the sac, and mothers protect the egg sacs from predators.

-Female wolf spiders carry the sac in an unusual maneuver and bite it open when the moment is right to release their spiderlings.
+Female wolf spiders carry the sac in an unusual maneuver and bite it open when it is right to release their spiderlings.
 The young may stay on the mother’s back for over a week.

 The immature stage is the spiderling stage.
-They immediately disperse after hatching.
-Others may balloon while others stroll.
+Spiderlings immediately disperse after hatching.
+Some may balloon, while others stroll.

 Spiders use a technique called “ballooning” to cover large distances.